Packet switching: Early networks

 Research into packet switching at the National Physical Laboratory (NPL) began with a proposal for a wide-area network in 1965, and a local-area network in 1966.
 ARPANET funding was secured in 1966 by Bob Taylor, and planning began in 1967 when he hired Larry Roberts.
-The NPL network, ARPANET, and SITA HLN became operational in 1969.
+The NPL network followed by the ARPANET became operational in 1969, the first two networks to use packet switching.
+Larry Roberts said many of the packet switching networks built in the 1970s were similar "in nearly all respects" to Donald Davies' original 1965 design.
+The ARPANET and Louis Pouzin's CYCLADES were the primary precursor networks of the modern Internet.
+CYCLADES, unlike ARPANET, was explicitly designed to research internetworking.

 Before the introduction of X.25 in 1976, about twenty different network technologies had been developed.
 Two fundamental differences involved the division of functions and tasks between the hosts at the edge of the network and the network core.
 In the datagram system, operating according to the end-to-end principle, the hosts have the responsibility to ensure orderly delivery of packets.
 In the virtual call system, the network guarantees sequenced delivery of data to the host.
 This results in a simpler host interface but complicates the network.
 The X.25 protocol suite uses this network type.

 AppleTalk

 AppleTalk is a proprietary suite of networking protocols developed by Apple in 1985 for Apple Macintosh computers.
 It was the primary protocol used by Apple devices through the 1980s and 1990s.
 AppleTalk included features that allowed local area networks to be established ad hoc without the requirement for a centralized router or server.
 The AppleTalk system automatically assigned addresses, updated the distributed namespace, and configured any required inter-network routing.
 It was a plug-n-play system.

 AppleTalk implementations were also released for the IBM PC and compatibles, and the Apple IIGS.
 AppleTalk support was available in most networked printers, especially laser printers, some file servers and routers.

-AppleTalk support was terminated in 2009, replaced by TCP/IP protocols.
+The protocol was designed to be simple, autoconfiguring, and not require servers or other specialized services to work.
+These benefits also created drawbacks, as Appletalk tended not to use bandwidth efficiently.
+AppleTalk support was terminated in 2009.